devnyxie/devnyxie.com/content/blog/deep-dives/nuxt_content.md

 // ...
 ```

-As you may already see, your config depends strictly from your components and their implementations.
+As you can see, your configuration is tightly coupled with your components and their implementations, creating a cohesive type system throughout your application.

 ## Usage

-Now each time you start your application, `@nuxt/content` will query every specified file from the `content` directory, and you will be able to easily query this data.
+Every time you start your application, `@nuxt/content` automatically queries all specified files from the `content` directory, making this data readily available throughout your application.

-This is how easily you can grab the `index` collection data from `index.yml`, mentioned in the config above:
+Here's how effortlessly you can retrieve the `index` collection data from the `index.yml` file mentioned in our earlier configuration:

 ```vue
 <template>